 Changes in Family Fun

-Many of the places you once took your kids for family fun have been closed for the better part of two months.
-As such, you’ve found ways to entertain your family at home or in wide open spaces outdoors.
+Many of the places you once took your kids on the regular for family closed down for long stretches of time.
+As such, you had to find ways to entertain your family at home or in wide open spaces outdoors.

 An outing to the movie theater with drinks and popcorn could easily run $60 or more.
 At home, you can take in a movie with snacks for closer to $6.

 Instead of laser tag at the local mall or pizza joint, you play games of actual tag in a neighborhood park.
-The actual tag game doesn’t cost a dime.
+The actual game of tag sans lasers doesn’t cost a dime.
 Yard games, board games, dice games, and card games can all be cheap sources of family fun that don’t require you to leave home at all.

 Making Some Changes Permanent

 As I said before, there will naturally be a desire to return to some of the comfortable and costlier aspects of our lives that were once part of our normal routine.
-After Lent, I’ve taken delight in devouring the occasional slice of bacon or stick of landjaeger.
+After Lent, I took delight in devouring the occasional slice of bacon or stick of landjaeger.

-On the other hand, necessity is the mother of invention, and I know you’ve invented some new and different ways to get by that might outlast this pandemic.
-In the month that I’ve allowed myself to eat them, I have yet to partake in a beef hamburger or a proper steak.
+On the other hand, necessity is the mother of invention, and I know you’ve invented some new and different ways to get by that might outlast this recent pandemic.

-As restrictions are slowly lifted and a new normal life is phased in, try to add back only what you truly value.
+As a new normal life is phased in, try to add back only what you truly value.
 What was once deemed essential may now feel non-essential, and those transitions can save you a lot of money.

 How long do you have to go before you’re financially independent?
 Take a look at my Time to FI calculator to get a rough idea.